seangeng/based-adventure/README.md

 This is an experimental Farcaster frame app for an AI text based adventure powered by the Base L2.
+Base Quest is still a WIP & subject to change.

+Todo:

+- Issue Character NFTs on Base & save state to them
+- Leaderboard
+- Option to continue vs start new game
+- Character attributes
+- $EXP
+- Multi-player quests

 How it works: